antmicro/topwrap/docs/source/developers_guide/setup.md

 # Setup

-It is required for developers to keep code style and recommended to frequently run tests.
+It is required for developers to keep the current code style and it is recommended to frequently run tests.

-In order to setup the developer's environment install optional dependency groups `topwrap-parse`, `tests` and `lint` specified in `pyproject.toml` which include `nox` and `pre-commit`:
+In order to setup the development environment. install optional dependency groups `topwrap-parse`, `tests` and `lint` as specified in `pyproject.toml`, which includes `nox` and `pre-commit`:

 ```bash
 python -m venv venv